Call for Applications

 Candidates for the Manulife Prize for the Promotion of Active Health must hold an academic appointment at a Canadian university and be actively conducting research in a campus or hospital setting.

-Candidates must submit a complete application package before the established deadline of 12:00 pm EST on January 26, 2018.
-In addition to a curriculum vitae, the package should include a brief statement outlining the applicant’s past and ongoing research and an explaining explanation of how this research currently or potentially enhances physical activity, nutrition, fitness, or psychosocial health.
+Candidates must submit a complete application package before the established deadline of 12:00 pm EST on November 30, 2018.
+In addition to a curriculum vitae, the package should include a brief statement outlining the applicant’s past and ongoing research and an explaining of how this research currently or potentially enhances physical activity, nutrition, fitness, or psychosocial health.

 Past winners of the Bloomberg Manulife Prize are not eligible to reapply.